 As an admin, the below command should help you read the operation using the vi file.
 Note that you should first create a file with both vi file and admin1 content and run the below command.
 The –f in the tool will read operations from the file.
 It is useable for multiple filters, and if the file also contains numerous filters, it will be presented with one filter in each line,

 And the result should be similar to what is indicated below:

 c.
 Using ldapsearch to Find Specific Base DN or Scope

-Let us now find the base distinguished name/domain name and scope using the below command.
-In the tool, -b denotes the distinguished name bound for our search, whereas –s denotes the scope of our investigation.
+Let us now find the base distinguish name/domain name and scope using the command below.
+In the tool, -b signifies the distinguish name bound for our search, while –s defines the scope of our investigation.
 The output of the command should provide us with the details of our base DN and the scope.

 The result of this search should provide us with the base DN values of ou=users,ou=department,dc=example,dc=com, and the scope as shown in the figure below.

 You can also use the same command to get the information on entries under each admin in case they share the same base DN.

 The –H flag often comes in handy in querying SSL/TLS.
 It is vital when using the LDAP uniform resource identifier (URI).
 You can also specify the port in your command or use the utility without the utility, as it will use the default command.

 e.
 Sort the Result of a Query Using ldapsearch